-Tyrion Lannister’s trial is over, but HBO’s still got a high-profile defamation lawsuit to conquer — the Mitre Sports v.
-HBO slander battle.
+Tyrion Lannister’s trial may be over, but HBO’s still got a high-profile defamation lawsuit to conquer — the Mitre Sports v.
+HBO battle.
 Current Advantage: Mitre.

 The Players In This Sports Defamation Lawsuit